-A Double-barreled question is the one in which you ask for feedback about two different things.
+A Double-barrelled question is the one in which you ask for feedback about two different things.
 For example, in a Hotel Feedback Survey, if you ask a question like ‘How would you rate our dining and room services?’, this would be a double-barrelled question.
 Here, dining is one aspect, and room service is entirely different.
-Of course, the customers can have different opinions about both of these services, and they cannot give feedback in a single question.
+Of course, the customers can have different opinions about both of these services, and they cannot give feedback with a single question.

-This creates confusion for the customers as to what rating they should give, especially when they have different feedbacks about both of them.
+This creates confusion for the customers as to what rating they should give, especially when they have different feedback about both of them.
 This either leads to abandoning the survey or inaccurate feedback, defeating the entire purpose of the feedback survey.

-So never use such questions in your surveys.
+So, never use such questions in your surveys.
 Instead, ask multiple questions to collect feedback and ratings about different products and services.

 2. Send Surveys at Appropriate timings

 The timing of the surveys is also an important factor that determines the success of your surveys.
-So always send your surveys at the right time and the right moment.
+So, always send your surveys at the right time and the right moment.
 The best time is when the experience is recent and fresh in your customers' minds.
 At that time, they can provide more accurate and robust feedback.